 Triple Crown Championship:

-The Triple Crown is also a "championship within a championship," as a rider's results from the three Triple Crown races in Glendale, Arlington and St. Louis will be tallied to declare an official 2022 Monster Energy Supercross Triple Crown Champion!
+The Triple Crown is also a "championship within a championship," as a rider's results from the three Triple Crown races at Anaheim 2, Indianapolis and St. Louis and will be tallied to declare an official 2024 Monster Energy Supercross Triple Crown Champion!